m4rcSA/OSMC_NesPi-SuperPi_Safe-Shutdown/README.md

 # INFO

 This script enables the safe-shutdown and reset buttons on Retroflag's NesPi & SuperPi cases on OSMC and Raspbian.
-It is basically a stripped down version of ES-generic-shutdown by cyperghost to work on OSMC so all credit goes to him!
+It is basically a stripped down version of ES-generic-shutdown by cyperghost to work on OSMC and Raspbian so all credit goes to him!

 This makes the pi shutdown completely, including the fan!!!

-https://github.com/crcerror/ES-generic-shutdown
+For the original script for Retropi see: https://github.com/crcerror/ES-generic-shutdown
 http://retroflag.com/